 However, official data on the number of civil servants, whether from the Ministry of Finance or the National Agency for Civil Service Affairs, should not mislead anyone.

 “We still have more than 300 thousand officials of various ranks.
 True, some of them, in the course of reforms, lost the status of civil servants, moving into the category of patronage service or “technical personnel,” that is, simply state employees.
-But this has not changed the essence ,” expert, candidate of sciences in public administration Yuri Gavrilechko tells Apostrophe.
+But the essence has not changed ,” Yuri Gavrilechko, an expert and candidate of sciences in public administration, tells Apostrophe.

 Legal expert at the Center for Socio-Economic Research CASE Ukraine Andrey Savarets fully agrees with his opinion: “For example, employees of the prosecutor’s office are civil servants, and prosecutors are prosecutors, there is a separate law for them.
 The public employment service is no longer civil servants, although it is a public service.
 There are many similar examples.
 And at the same time, new government structures are being created .